MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-After the Sales Order Agent is activated, it monitors the designated mailbox for incoming emails about item inquiries from customers.
-When it identifies a potential request, it starts the process for converting the request to an order.
-Some steps in the process require your intervention.
-Learn more about the steps in the process in [Understand the process flow](sales-order-agent.md#process-flow).
+After the Sales Order Agent is activated, it monitors the designated mailbox for incoming customer emails about item inquiries.
+When it identifies a potential request, it starts converting the request to an order.
+Some steps require your intervention.
+Learn more in [Understand the process flow](sales-order-agent.md#process-flow).

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]